Steven-Chang1114/TripleC-Educational/week2/reactjs.md

 ## Intro

-React is a front-end JavaScript library for building user interfaces, and currently it's one of the most popular frameworks in the communities, others are Vuejs, Angular and svelte etc.
+React is a front-end JavaScript framework for building user interfaces, and currently it's one of the most popular frameworks in the communities, the others are Vuejs, Angular and Svelte etc.

-The main characteristic of React is it encourage developers to write pure functional code and make use of the concept of functional programming, and it also supports mobile app development (React Native) which you can learn more in [this doc](https://reactnative.dev/), but in this program, we will be focusing on React
+The main characteristic of React is it encourages developers to write purely functional code and make use of the concept of functional programming, and it also supports mobile app development (React Native) which you can learn more in [this doc](https://reactnative.dev/), but in this program, we will be focusing on React

 ## Set up

-To create an react project, after installing nodejs and npm, simply run:
+To create an React project, after installing nodejs and npm, simply run:
 ```
 npx create-react-app my-app
 ```